-Between hurricanes and flooding that contaminate water supplies to earthquakes that disrupt supply lines, there are a variety of causes that can force you to lose access to your normal water supply.
-This is why it’s so important to keep some water stored and ready for any emergency that may come.
+Storing water for emergency use is vital.
+From hurricanes and flooding that contaminate water supplies to earthquakes that disrupt supply lines, there are a variety of events that can cause you to lose access to your normal water supply.
+Because we don’t know what the future will hold, it’s just common sense to keep some water stored and ready for any emergency that may come.

 While storing some commercially bottled water is a great idea, enhance your water storage with a few larger storage containers.
 There are several attributes to consider when selecting long-term water storage.
 The containers should be opaque, not clear, and should seal tightly.
 These attributes will help your water containers stay free of bacteria.

 These containers should also be made of food-grade plastics.
 While we generally try to avoid too much plastic in our lives, in this case, plastic is one of the best options out there.
-There are other containers like glass and stainless steel, but ultimately plastic wins out when you compare the pros and cons.
+There are other containers like glass and stainless steel but ultimately, food-grade plastic wins out as the best material for emergency water storage.